How to Encourage Your Dog to Drink More Water

 Discover Your Dog’s Water Preferences

 Some dogs prefer cool, fresh water, while others are happy drinking water that’s been standing and is closer to room temperature.
-Regularly refresh the water and observe whether your dog shows a preference for a particular temperature — you might be surprised how much of a difference this makes!
+Regularly refresh the water and observe whether your dog shows a preference as you might be surprised how much of a difference this makes!

 Choose the Right Water Bowl